As of May 2022 the practice does not provide travel vaccinations. These are provided by the NHS A&A Travel Health Service.

 Specialist Travel Clinics

-If you are unable to wait for our next available travel advice appointment, as advised by the reception staff, then you can attend a MASTA clinic or any other Specialist Travel Clinic.
+If you are unable to wait for a Travel Risk assessment, then you can attend a MASTA clinic or any other Specialist Travel Clinic.
 Please be aware that charges will apply.

 What the Specialist Travel Clinics can provide